moinwiki/moin/docs/admin/configure.rst

 Supported capabilities (rights):

-* superuser - used for misc. administrative functions, give this only to highly trusted people
+* superuser - used for miscellaneous administrative functions.
+Give this only to highly trusted people
-* notextcha - if you have TextChas enabled, users with notextcha capability won't get questions to answer.
+* notextcha - if you have TextChas enabled, users with the notextcha capability won't get questions to answer.
 Give this to known and trusted users who regularly edit in your wiki.

 ACLs for contents
 -----------------
-These ACLs control access to contents stored in the wiki - they are configured per storage backend (see also there) and (optionally) in the metadata of wiki items::
+These ACLs control access to contents stored in the wiki - they are configured per storage backend (see storage backend docs) and optionally in the metadata of wiki items::

     # we just show the default value of acl_rights_contents for information,